Anthony of Padua: North America

 Each year the Sandia Pueblo along with Santa Clara Pueblo celebrates the feast day of Saint Anthony with traditional Native American dances.

 On 27 January 1907, in Beaumont, Texas, a church was dedicated and named in honor of Saint Anthony.
 The church was later designated a cathedral in 1966 with the formation of the Roman Catholic Diocese of Beaumont, but was not formally consecrated.
 On 28 April 1974, St. Anthony Cathedral was dedicated and consecrated by Bishop Warren Boudreaux.
 In 2006, Pope Benedict XVI granted the cathedral the designation of minor basilica.
 St. Anthony Cathedral Basilica celebrated its 100th anniversary on 28 January 2007.

+The St. Anthony Monastery was founded by Lithuanian Franciscans in Kennebunk, Maine in 1947.
+In October of 2025, pilgrims from the monastery were presented with a "first class relic" of St. Anthony by the Franciscan Friars of Padua, while on a Holy Year pilgrimage to Italy.
+The grounds are open to the public for walking, reverence, and meditation, and the Franciscan monastery remains active today.

 St. Anthony gives his name to Mission San Antonio de Padua, the third Franciscan mission dedicated along El Camino Real in California in 1771.

 In Ellicott City, Maryland, southwest of Baltimore, the Conventual Franciscans of the St. Anthony Province dedicated their old novitiate house as the Shrine of St. Anthony which since 1 July 2004 serves as the official shrine to Saint Anthony for the Archdiocese of Baltimore.